Biltzaile/LavAppProject/README.md

 npm run dev
 ```

-> For step-by-step guides and advanced configuration, see [DeepWiki](https://deepwiki.com/Biltzaile/LavAppProject).
+> For step-by-step guides and advanced configuration, see <a href="https://deepwiki.com/Biltzaile/LavAppProject" target="_blank">DeepWiki</a>.

 ### Configuration
 #### Backend Configuration